gordielachance/wp-soundsystem/readme.txt

 * track sources are now saved as regular posts (with the community user as author if they are auto-populated)
 * new RadioKing preset
 * better code structure (splitted into files) for tracklists / tracks / track sources (JS & CSS)
-* new JS events : wpsstmTracklistDomReady,wpsstmTrackDomReady - wpsstmTrackSourcesDomReady
+* new JS events: wpsstmTracklistDomReady,wpsstmTrackDomReady - wpsstmTrackSourcesDomReady
 * Improved wizard backend & frontend
-* Removed class 'WP_SoundSystem_Subtrack' : cleaner to handle everything with WP_SoundSystem_Track
+* Removed class 'WP_SoundSystem_Subtrack': cleaner to handle everything with WP_SoundSystem_Track
 * removed WP_SoundSystem_TracksList_Admin_Table, now everything is handled by WP_SoundSystem_Tracklist_Table
 * Abord auto_guess_mbid() for tracks when saving subtracks (too slow); or if post is trashed
 * improved actions for tracks & tracklists; according to the logged user capabilities, and with popups.